oterrab/portfolio-projects/sql/oracle-sql-course/README.md

-#### 📌 C77:Write a query to generate a list of the 2 more recently created users per department, taking into account the following conditions:
+#### 📌 C77: Write a query to generate a list of the 2 more recently created users per department, taking into account the following conditions:

 <strong>If 2 or more users were created on the same date, they must be assigned the same ranking, which means that the results could actually include more than 2 users per department.